ABCRepository/Repository/README.md

 ## REMEDY Environment Configuration ##
 **1. Construct initial ETM model**

-To construct a ETM (i.e., SysML model) with a block definition diagram and a state machine diagram, and then apply REDY profiles to the ETM.
+To construct an ETM (i.e., SysML model) with a block definition diagram and a state machine diagram, and then apply REDY profiles to the ETM.

-**2. Configurate CARLA setting**
+**2. Configure CARLA setting**

-To see detailed instruction of using APIs for getting corresponing attributes, please look at [CARLA](https://carla.readthedocs.io/en/latest/python_api).
+To see detailed instructions for using APIs for getting corresponding attributes of the virtual vehicle and environment and configuring the experiment environment (e.g., add NPC vehicles within predefined regions and set clear weather), please look at [CARLA](https://carla.readthedocs.io/en/latest/python_api).

-## Demostration of Running example with SysML ##
+## Demonstration of Running example with SysML ##
 ![image](https://github.com/ABCRepository/Repository/blob/main/Running%20example%20SysML%20model/running%20example.png)